Using the Predator

 This series is one of the more advanced to work with because of the animation.
 We've broken down the animation steps for you so that you'll have an easier time approaching edits and reanimations.

-This series was also the Chart of the Month for April 2008.
+This series was also the Power Chart for 'Animated Pacman-style graphic'.

 Customizing the Predators